nickjj/orats/README.md

 This template will run `bundle install` automatically at a specific point in the script and it will install 3 new gems.
 They are devise, devise-async and pundit.

+---

+If you installed the [orats thor script](#orats-thor-script) you can run this instead:

+`thor orats:rails:auth myapp`

+---

 #### 2. Migrate the changes and add the seed account

 `cd myapp && bundle exec rake db:migrate db:seed`